sisoe24/Nuke-Tools/README.md

 ### 1.6.1.
 Usage

-To access the nodes panel, click on the Nuke icon in the Activity Bar.
-Connect to the nukeserversocket and the panel will show nodes from the current DAG.

-To assign a new knob to a node, click the `+` button on the node panel.
-Edit each knob's file reference and sync it with the knob using the "Send code to Knob" button.
-To use `knobChanged`, type its name into the input dialog when creating a new knob.
+Click Nuke icon in Activity Bar for nodes panel.
+Connect to nukeserversocket to see DAG nodes.
+Add knobs with `+` button.
+Edit file references and sync with "Send code to Knob".
+For `knobChanged`, enter name when creating knob.
+Click "Refresh" for new knobs, "Sync Nodes" for renamed nodes.

-If you add a new knob, click "Refresh" to view it.
-If you change a node's name, click "Sync Nodes" to sync it with the panel.

 ### 1.6.2.
 Known Issues and Limitations

 - The panel only works with nukeserversocket Scritp Editor engine (see [Known Issues](#19-known-issues)).
-- Knob scripts are tied to the current Workspace, which means that once you create a knob file, it will be saved in the current `$workspace/.nuketools` directory.
+- Knob scripts are tied to the current Workspace (`$workspace/.nuketools`).
 If you change the Workspace, the panel will not be able to find the knob files.
+- Use alphanumeric characters and underscores for knob names.
 - After syncing the knob's value, Nuke may not execute the code until you execute a command in the Script Editor.
 This is a Nuke-specific issue and not related to the extension.
 I am still trying to understand why this happens so if you have any ideas, let me know.
-- The knob name input prompt is not as restrictive as in Nuke.
-Use only letters, numbers, and underscores to avoid issues.

 ## 1.7.
 BlinkScript

-BlinkScript features are currently basic, but you can request more or contribute by opening a PR.
-Also, try using Material Icon Theme which adds a Nuke icon for the .blink file.
+BlinkScript's features include code execution, syntax highlighting, and suggestions.
+Use Material Icon extension for icons.

-Features include code execution, syntax highlighting, formatting, simple code suggestion, and a startup saturation snippet.
-When using the extension, a blinkscript node will be created with the same name as the active file, and if the node already exists, the code will be updated and recompiled.
-Accepted file extensions are `.cpp` or `.blink` .
+Create/update BlinkScript nodes by running code with `.cpp` or `.blink` extensions via `Nuke: Run code inside nuke`.
+When running the code, a node with the same name as the file will be created in the current DAG.
+If the node already exists, the code will be updated and recompiled.

-To create a new BlinkScript node, make sure that the nukeserversocket Code execution engine is set to the `Script Editor` (see [Known Issues](#19-known-issues)).
-Once done, create a new file with the `.cpp` or `.blink` extension, and run the code with the command `Nuke: Run code inside nuke`.
-The node will be created in the current DAG.
-If you want to update the code, simply run the code again.
+> Ensure nukeserversocket is set to `Script Editor`.
+See [Known Issues](#19-known-issues) for setup.

 ## 1.8.
 Available Commands